- Why are we switching to Terminalfour (T4)?

 - Boarding group 5: all remaining websites.
 In progress (Expected to complete by september 2022)

 The T4 project team will coordinate the migration process.
+There will be a period of time content change will be limited.
 Following training, primary site administrators or moderators will be responsible for reviewing their sites to ensure there are no major content or structural errors.
 Doing so will provide an opportunity to get accustomed to T4.

 Yes.
 Primary site administrators or moderators will have the opportunity to review their sites to ensure their website is in working order before the T4 version of their site goes live, and the Site Builder version of their site is disabled.

 Requests for new website builds will be considered based on their urgency/importance and impact on university operations.
 Please continue to submit new website requests via the Marketing and Web Request for Services Form.

 Yes.
 The initial T4 training is meant to be an introduction and overview of T4.
 You can continue to submit web support requests via the Marketing and Web Request for Services Form for additional support.
 Virtual resources will also be provided, following training.

 You will be able to continue to update your website in Site Builder until it's launched in T4.
 Site Builder will continue to be operational until all websites have been migrated into T4 or, in exceptional cases, moved to alternative web platforms.
 T4 is expected to be fully implemented by March 2022.